I have diabetes. Can I take probiotics?

-If you are ever in any doubt about whether any natural food supplement is suitable for you to take, we would always advise you to speak to their doctor.
+If you are diabetic and are ever in any doubt about whether any natural food supplement is suitable for you to take, we would always advise you to speak to your doctor.

 You can read more about diabetes and probiotics on our blog: